 Now, let me build even a stronger case for you if I may.
-You’ll recall that when Luke wraps up the Book of Acts there in Chapter 28, the apostle Paul was still living.
-Right?
+You’ll recall that when Luke wraps up the Book of Acts in Chapter 28, the apostle Paul was still alive.
 He was under house arrest in Rome.
-Now, an early church father by the name of Clement of Rome, who wrote in the latter part of the first century tells us that Paul was martyred in the early 60’s A.D. in Rome , along with Peter around A.D.
-65. If that is the case, and there is good reason to believe that it is, then it is safe to say that the Book of Acts was probably done in the late 50’s or very early 60s, while Paul was still alive.
+Clement of Rome, an early church father who wrote in the latter part of the first century, tells us that Paul was martyred in the early 60’s A.D. in Rome , along with Peter around A.D.
+65. If that’s true, then it is safe to say that the Book of Acts was probably done in the late fifties or early sixties, while Paul was still alive.

 Well, turn over to Acts Chapter 1.

 “The former account I made, O Theophilus, of all that Jesus began both to do and teach, until the day in which He was taken up, after He through the Holy Spirit had given commandments to the apostles whom He had chosen…”